-There are different methods which depend on the interest of the stakeholder running their own analysis.
+There are different basic methods applied for the prediction emotions from voice.
 The following fundamental approaches are taken into consideration.

 Acoustic Phonetic Approach

-In acoustic phonetic approach, labelling of audio signals is crucial.
-In this process different types of sounds are identified and labelled.
-As in any spoken language there exist a finite number of phonemes which are exclusive and described by the acoustic properties which form the basis for this approach.
+In the acoustic phonetic approach, the labelling of audio signals is crucial.
+In this process, different types of sounds are identified and labelled.
+In any spoken language, there exist a finite number of phonemes which are exclusive and described by the acoustic properties which form the basis for this approach.

 Steps involved in this approach are:

-Spectral analysis of voice- A range of acoustic properties of various phonetic units is described here.
+Spectral analysis of voice: A range of acoustic properties of various phonetic units is described here.

-Segmenting and labelling of voice- In this step voice is segmented and labelled
+Segmenting and labelling of voice: In this step voice is segmented and labelled

-Determining the string of words-Finally the string of words is identified from segmented-labelled voice.
+Determining the string of words: Finally, the string of words is identified from segment-labelled voice.

 Pattern Recognition Approach